nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-11-30-payment_processing.md

 ### Popular Payment Gateways

-There are many payment gateways available for online merchants, but some of the most popular include Stripe, Square, PayPal, and Authorize.Net.
+There are many payment gateways available for online merchants.

+Here are some of the most common examples of payment gateways companies are using today...

 [Stripe](https://stripe.com/about) is a global payment platform with over 1 million active users in 40 countries.